mt019/azure-german-tts-studio/README.md

 ### What this app does for me

-- I paste **Markdown text**, and the app automatically strips headings, lists and other markup so only clean, readable text is left.
+- I paste **Markdown text**, and the app automatically removes most markup and list symbols.
+- It keeps the **first heading** as the title sentence, and drops all later headings.
 - It splits the cleaned text into **one sentence per line**, which makes it easy for me to check and reuse the text.
-- It uses Azure Neural Voices to synthesize **MP3 audio**.
+- It uses Azure Neural Voices to synthesize **German MP3 audio** (non‑German parts such as Chinese notes are meant to stay as on‑screen text, not audio).
-- I can optionally generate a **black‑screen MP4 video** (handy for quick YouTube uploads).
+- I can optionally generate a **black‑screen MP4 video** and choose how many seconds of silent black screen I want at the beginning.
 - After synthesis, I can choose to **auto‑play the audio in the browser** (with pause / resume) or just play it manually.
+- For every run, the app also writes a **subtitle‑friendly `.txt` file** (one sentence per line) to feed into YouTube.
-- Audio and video files are stored in `azure_outputs/` with filenames that include:
+- All outputs are stored in `azure_outputs/` with filenames that include:
   - the first Markdown heading (cleaned)
   - a timestamp (`YYYYMMDD_HHMMSS`)
-- I can tick an option to **generate a YouTube description**, combining the current text with a reusable German description template.
+- I can tick an option to **generate a YouTube description**, combining the current text with a reusable German description template (including a hint to use Language Reactor).

 ---